-WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
+WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes, and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
 A dirty chimney flue may create and distribute soot within the house.
 Inspect chimney flue for damage.
-If damaged, operate heater with flue damper closed.
+If damaged, repair flue before operating heater.

-WARNING: Seal any fresh air vents or ash clean-out doors located on floor or wall of fireplace.
+WARNING: Seal any fresh air vents or ash cleanout doors located on floor or wall of fireplace.
 If not, drafting may cause pilot outage or sooting.
 Use a heat-resistant sealant.
 Do not seal chimney flue damper.

-WARNING: Never install the heater
+MARNING: Never install the heater

-- in a bedroom or bathroom unless installed as a vented appliance, see page 10
+- in a bedroom or bathroom unless installed as a vented appliance, see page 10.

 - · in a recreational vehicle

 - where curtains, furniture, clothing, or other flammable objects are less than 42 inches from the front, top, or sides of the heater

 - · in high traffic areas

 - · in windy or drafty areas